 - You won’t need to meet a specific minimum income to qualify for the card

 - The AMEX SimplyCash comes with purchase and extended warranty protection, as well as up to $100,000 in travel accident coverage (a rare find for a no fee credit card)

-- You’ll gain access to American Express Front of the Line, which lets you purchase pre-sale tickets to concerts, theatre shows, and other live event before they’re widely available to the general public
+- You’ll gain access to American Express Front of the Line, which lets you purchase pre-sale tickets to concerts, theatre shows, and other events before they’re widely available to the general public

 - The card’s 1.25% flat earn rate makes it a great option to use in combination with another as part of a two-card strategy